Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Outputs.md

   description = "Returns the configuration data for all Virtual Hubs created by this module."
 }

+# The following output is used to ensure all Virtual Hub routing intent
+# data is returned to the root module.
+output "azurerm_virtual_hub_routing_intent" {
+  value = {
+    virtual_wan = azurerm_virtual_hub_routing_intent.virtual_wan
+  }
+  description = "Returns the configuration data for all Virtual Hub Routing Intents created by this module."
+}

 # The following output is used to ensure all ExpressRoute
 # Gateway data is returned to the root module.
 output "azurerm_express_route_gateway" {